virtual-imaging-platform/GASW-Slurm-Plugin/README.md

 ### Prerequisite
 To run this plugin you need to use at least **Java 21** runtime environnement.
-You should also provide **config.json** file witch contain the information about the plugin it self (the location shall be *./conf/conf_batch.conf*).
+You should also provide **config.json** file which contains the information about the plugin it self (the location shall be *./conf/conf_batch.conf*).

 ### Working
-To deal with PBS and Slurm we use an SSH connection witch replace the API of the Kubernetes plugin for example.
+To deal with PBS and Slurm we use an SSH connection which replace the API of the Kubernetes plugin for example.

 ## Code
 ### Structure